astropy/astropy-APEs/APE6.rst

 is expressed as a YAML-encoded data structure which has a small set of required keywords and standard specifiers.

-Each line of the YAML-encoded data structure must start with the two characters ``# `` (hash followed by space) to indicate the presence of header content.
+Each line of the YAML-encoded data structure must start with the hash character ``#`` followed by a single space to indicate the presence of header content.
 All content within this header section must be parseable as a single YAML document.
 The first line which does not start with ``#`` signifies the end of the header and the start of the data section.
 Subsequent